mdylan2/cannarec/README.md

 ## Description
 This repository contains the Python code for a cannabis recommendation application that allows users to find new strains of cannabis based on current strains they like or flavor/physiological preferences.
 The fully functional website can be found at [www.cannarec.herokuapp.com](https://cannarec.herokuapp.com).

-The application was designed using Dash and Pandas.
+The application was designed using Plotly Dash and Pandas.

 ## Files
 Here's a list of important files/folders in the directory: